scraggo/scraggo.github.io/content/blog/music/meta-ideas-generating-creative-content/index.md

 A meta idea is an instruction that, if acted on, could generate a concrete idea.
 Some analogies:

-- It’s like a 3D printer and its design capabilities
+- It's like a 3D printer and its design capabilities
 - In the programming world, a meta idea is like an object-oriented _class_, and the concrete idea is an _instantiation_ of the class.
 [Object-oriented programming - Wikipedia](https://en.wikipedia.org/wiki/Object-oriented_programming#Objects_and_classes)

 ![Meta Idea Factory](meta-ideas.png)

 Here are some examples to illustrate what a meta idea is:

-- “Write a new jazz melody a day”
+- "Write a new jazz melody a day"
-- “Start your songwriting process with a drum beat and add parts from there”
+- "Start your songwriting process with a drum beat and add parts from there"
 - "Read through an old journal entry once a week to get into that mindset and write down your impressions"
 - "Listen to an album you like, pick a moment you like, and come up with a variation on that moment"
 - "Use a random word/music generator" [like this one](https://random-music-generators.onrender.com/)